A catalogue of fossil sites containing the thylacine (Thylacinus cynocephalus)

 Important caveats

-The radiocarbon dates given are those reported at the time in the literature cited.
+1. The radiocarbon dates given are those reported at the time in the literature cited.
 Many of these older dates are unreliable and are therefore only given for historical reasons.
 This includes those dates repeated through citation by later authors past the date at which radiocarbon dates became more reliable (viz. fixation of the carbon curve).

-The catalogue itself is very incomplete, and is very much a work in progress.
-The reference list at the end is almost complete for 20th-21st century publications, but I have yet to go through every paper and add the relevant information regarding fossil sites, their location, number and age of specimens, etc.
+2. The catalogue itself is very incomplete, and is very much a work in progress.
+The reference list at the end is mostly complete for 20th-21st century publications, but I have yet to go through every paper and add the relevant information regarding fossil sites, their location, number and age of specimens, etc.

 New Guinea